Oil slumps but still set for monthly hike ahead of OPEC+ meeting

 Prices have also been supported ahead of next week’s meeting of the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, as the group known as OPEC+ is expected to extend existing oil output cuts until mid-2020.

-Moscow is supporting Saudi Arabia’s push for stable oil prices amid the listing of state oil giant Saudi Aramco, and next week’s gathering coincides with the planned announcement of the final pricing for Aramco’s 2222.SE initial public offering.
+Moscow is supporting Saudi Arabia’s push for stable oil prices amid the listing of state oil giant Saudi Aramco, and next week’s gathering coincides with the planned announcement of the final pricing for Aramco’s (2222.SE) initial public offering.

 However, investors were also eyeing whether the producer group would agree to deeper cuts.